 If you can’t wait until the official release of WordPress 5.0 to check out these great new features (plus many more), you can download the Gutenberg plugin now to give the new editor a try.
 Before rolling out over your entire website, we definitely recommend testing this plugin out on the staging version of your website to make sure there are no compatibility issues prior to the release of WordPress 5.0, and prior to installing it on the production version of your website.
 And as always, create a backup of your site before installing anything.

 Senior Manager for ENC Strategy and digital marketing enthusiast.
 Born and raised in the great state of Maryland and graduate of Ithaca College.
 Slightly obsessed with her little dog, Moose.
 Will gladly cook you a delicious pasta dish, followed by five other courses.
-Loves cheering on her sports teams, especially the Washington Capitals and Philadelphia Eagles.
+Loves cheering on her (now championship winning) sports teams — Washington Capitals and Philadelphia Eagles.